In an Indian village, a woman's killing and alleged rape opens caste divides

 Dozens of women and young girls from the family of the accused men marched on a dirt road in the village on Saturday shouting slogans refuting the allegations against them.
 They said the men were innocent and asleep at home that morning of the alleged murder.

-They called for a federal inquiry into the incident, and accused the woman of trying to lure Shivam Trivedi into a “love trap” for his money.
+They called for an inquiry into the incident, and accused the woman of trying to lure Shivam Trivedi into a “love trap” for his money.

 “She must have poured petrol over herself to take revenge, since he didn’t want to marry her,” said Preeti Bajpai, the sister of one of the accused, Umesh Bajpai.